model-checking/kani/kani-docs/src/tutorial-kinds-of-failure.md

 <details>
 <summary>Click to see explanation for exercise 2</summary>

-Having run `rmc --visualize` and clicked on one of the failures to see a trace, there are three things to immediately notice:
+Having run `kani --visualize` and clicked on one of the failures to see a trace, there are three things to immediately notice:

 1. This trace is huge.
 The standard library `Vec` is involved, there's a lot going on.
 2. The top of the trace file contains some "trace navigation tips" that might be helpful in navigating the trace.